Lusk, Wyoming: Municipal government

 The municipal government of Lusk encompass a mayor and four council members, representing some citizens area wide.
 City officials are elected to four-year terms.
 Open public meetings are held on a monthly basis to receive feedback from citizens, address concerns, express collective decisions, and vote on motions, proposals, resolutions, and orders.

 The Women's Center of the Wyoming Department of Corrections is located in Lusk.
 The center was initially operated by the Wyoming Board of Charities and Reform, until it was dissolved as a result of a State Constitutional Amendment passed in November 1990.

 Education

-Public education in the town of Lusk is provided by Niobrara County School District #1.
+Public education in the town of Lusk, along with the rest of Niobrara County, is provided by Niobrara County School District #1.
 Local schools include Lusk Elementary/Middle School (grades K–8) and Niobrara County High School (grades 9–12).
 The Wyoming Virtual Academy, an online K-12 public school, is also based in Lusk.

 Lusk has a public library, the Niobrara County Library.